T-Anushri/Basic-java-programs/Competitive programming/#Questions.md

+**Bank.java**

+Perform using JAVA.
+There are two banks; Bank A and Bank B. Their interest rates vary.
+You have received offers from both banks in terms of the annual rate of interest, tenure, and variations of the rate of interest over the entire tenure.
+You have to choose the offer which costs you least interest and reject the other.
+Do the computation and make a wise choice.
+Save the input credentials and output in a file ‘bank.txt’.
+The loan repayment happens at a monthly frequency and Equated Monthly Installment (EMI) is calculated using the formula given below :
+***EMI = loanAmount * monthlyInterestRate / ( 1 – 1 / (1 + monthlyInterestRate)^(numberOfYears * 12))***

+*Constraints:*
++ 1 <= P <= 1000000
++ 1 <=T <= 50
++ 1<= N1 <= 30
++ 1<= N2 <= 30

+*Input Format:*
++ First line : P – principal (Loan Amount)
++ Second line : T – Total Tenure (in years).
++ Third Line: N1 is the number of slabs of interest rates for a given period by Bank A. First slab starts from the first year and the second slab starts from the end of the first slab and so on.
++ Next N1 line will contain the interest rate and their period.
++ After N1 lines we will receive N2 viz. the number of slabs offered by the second bank.
++ Next N2 lines are the number of slabs of interest rates for a given period by Bank B. The first slab starts from the first year and the second slab starts from the end of the first slab and so on.
++ The period and rate will be delimited by single white space.

+*Output Format:*
+Your decision – either Bank A or Bank B.

 **Flight.java**

 Write a JAVA program to create a class called "Airplane" with a flight number, destination, and departure time attributes, and methods to check flight status and delay.